tsigdel/ContactList/README.md

 ### 🚫 Not Implemented

-- Classic ASP integration (though Redis is prepared for it in .net core side)
+- Classic ASP integration (though Redis is prepared for it in .NET Core side)
 - Password reset functionality

 ## Tech Stack